-All persons are born and remain free and equal in rights.
-Equality of rights under the law shall not be denied or curtailed by any Vesey Republic federal, regional, or local government body on the account of sex or gender orientation.
-The Vesey Estates Parliament and First Prime Minister's office shall have the power to enforce, by appropriate legislation, the provisions of this article.
+All citizens and persons born in the Vesey Republic are treated equal before the law.
+Equality of rights under the law shall not be denied or curtailed by any Vesey Republic national, regional, or local government body.
+The Vesey Republic's Estate Parliament and First Prime Minister's office shall have the power to enforce, by appropriate legislation and executive action, the provisions of this article.

 The free communication of ideas and opinions is an indispensable right of the Commons.
-The Vesey Estates Parliament shall make no law prohibiting the freedom of speech or censoring of the press.
-Every citizen may speak, write, and print freely, but shall be responsible for any abuses of this freedom as defined by law.
+The Vesey Estate Parliament shall make no law prohibiting the freedom of speech or censoring of the press.
+Every citizen may speak, write, and print freely, but shall be responsible for any abuses of these freedoms as defined by law.
 The Commons have the right to peacefully assemble in public spaces and submit petitions of its grievances to the government.

 The Vesey Estates Parliament shall make no law establishing a state religion.
 The Commons of the Vesey Republic shall be free to practice any religious preference desired or express no religious preference.

 The Vesey Republic Commons have the right to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.
 No warrants shall be issued for searches or seizure of the Commons' property without the demonstration of probable cause to conduct searches, a description of the places to be searched, and designation of the persons or things to be seized.